wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 **M:**&ensp;In love there is not even the one — how can there be two?
 Love is the refusal to separate, to make distinctions.
-Before you can think of unity, you must first creäte duälity.
+Before you can think of unity, you must first creäte duality.
 When you truly love, you do not say, “I love you”.
-Where there is ment activity, there is duälity.
+Where there is ment activity, there is duality.

 **Q:**&ensp;What is it that brings me again and again to India?
 It cannot only be the comparative cheapness of life here, nor the colourfulness and variety